-IMPORTANT: To avoid problems with messages which might get undelivered and/or unread due to spam filtering, I strongly recommend that you include something like Math 132 or Linear Algebra in the subject heading so that your message does not get inadvertently deleted without being read.
+IMPORTANT: To avoid problems with messages which might get undelivered and/or unread due to spam filtering, I strongly recommend that you include something like Math 153 in the subject heading so that your message does not get inadvertently deleted without being read.

-Grading policy: Tentatively, there will be three in-class examinations which will count for 23, 25 and 28 per cent of the course grade, and there will be three quizzes in the discussion sections which will count for 24 per cent of the grade.
+Grading policy: Tentatively, there will be one in-class midterm examinations which will count for 31 and 45 per cent of the course grade, with a final examination held during the eleventh week, and there will be three quizzes in the discussion sections which will count for 24 per cent of the grade.
 The final examination will be approximately 50 per cent longer than the midterm examination.